redwoodjs/repeater-issues/README.md

-# repeater-issues
-Report issues and feature requests for repeater.dev
+Use this repository to report bugs and add feature requests for https://repeater.dev